jatin0101/GeekPoint-Search-Engine/README.md

 npm install
 npm run start
 ```
 * Wait for some time untill the localhost port is setup and is connected to the database.
-Wait until 'connected' is displayed in the terminal.
+Once the port is setup, 'connected' will be displayed on the terminal.
 * The localhost port is ready to use.
 You can visit 'localhost:3000/' in your browser to visit the site.